 Question: How does the direction from which one marble hits another marble affect the motion of the second marble?

-If you work with very young children, this can be a group discussion where children offer claims and evidence and agree and disagree with each other, while you lead the group to consensus, using the evidence from the investigation.
+If you work with very young children, this can be a group discussion in which children offer claims and evidence and agree and disagree with one another, while you lead the group to consensus, using the evidence from the investigation.

 If the children are older, encourage them to write a claim and evidence on their own and then share their thinking with others.